 You will most likely select check box C, as crypto exchanges typically do not provide Form 1099-Bs.
 However, in the rare case where an exchange has provided you a 1099-B, you will want to check A or B.

 You will then need to organize your calculations row-by-row with the details of each transaction:

 - Description of property (Example: 1.5 BTC): This describes the asset that was sold, exchanged, or spent.

-- Date sold or disposed of (MM/DD/YYYY): This is the day you sold, traded or exchanged the crypto asset.
+- Date sold or disposed of (MM/DD/YYYY): This is the day you sold, exchanged, or spent the crypto asset.

-- Proceeds: Your proceeds are the gross USD value at which you sold, exchanged, or spent your crypto.
+- Proceeds: Your proceeds are the gross USD value of crypto sold, exchanged, or spent.